my-language-skills/all-in-one-metadata/README.md

 Here's a link to [WordPress](http://wordpress.org/ "Your favorite software")

 Here's a link to [PressBooks](https://pressbooks.org/get-involved/ "Your favorite ebook platform")

+Here's a link to [Custom Metadata Manager for WordPress](https://wordpress.org/plugins/custom-metadata/ "Framework for custom field creation")

 Here's a link to [Dillinger](http://dillinger.io/ "Text Editor for markdown")